jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_plannedoutage_commandline.md

 ------|------------
 Once | This planned outage is scheduled to occur once only.
 Daily | This planned outage is scheduled to occur every day.
-Weekly | This planned outage is scheduled to occur on the selected days of the week.
+Weekly | This planned outage is scheduled to occur on the given day(s) of the week.
-Monthly | This planned outage is scheduled to occur on the selected day of the selected months.<br><br>To schedule a planned outage for the last day of the month over multiple months select 31 as the day of the month.
-This will schedule the outage to the last day of the month regardless of whether the month has 31 days.<br><br>If the selected day of the month is 29, 30 or 31 then for months that have fewer than those number of days the planned outage will be scheduled for the last day of the month.
+Monthly | This planned outage is scheduled to occur on the given day(s) of the given months.

+### -StartTime "12:46"
+Used to add a planned outage scheduled to occur every day, on given days of the week or given days of given months.
+Enclose the time in double quotes.
+The start time of the planned outage is of the form: hh:mm

+### -FinishTime "13:46"
+Used to add a planned outage scheduled to occur every day, on given days of the week or given days of given months.
+Enclose the time in double quotes.
+The finish time of the planned outage is of the form: hh:mm

 ### -StartDateTime "11/4/2018 12:46"
+Used to add a planned outage scheduled to occur once only.

-The start date and time of the planned outage of the form: "mm/dd/yyyy hh:mm"
+The start date and time of the planned outage is of the form: "mm/dd/yyyy hh:mm"

 Enclose the date and time in double quotes.

+The time is as per the time zone of the Spotlight Diagnostic Server.

 ### -FinishDateTime  "11/4/2018 13:46"
+Used to add a planned outage scheduled to occur once only.

 The end date and time of the planned outage of the form: "mm/dd/yyyy hh:mm"

 Enclose the date and time in double quotes.

+The time is as per the time zone of the Spotlight Diagnostic Server.

-### -Description
+### -Description "description"
 A description for the planned outage as will be displayed on the [Planned Outage dialog][enterprise_cfgmonitor_plannedoutage].

+### -DaysOfWeek Monday,Tuesday,Friday
+Used to add a planned outage scheduled to occur on given days of the week.

+Add the days of the week to conduct the planned outage, separated by a comma.

+### -Day 2
+Used to add a planned outage scheduled to occur on the given day of the given months.

+In the above example the outage is scheduled to occur on the second day of given months.

+To schedule a planned outage for the last day of the month over multiple months select 31 as the day of the month.
+This will schedule the outage to the last day of the month regardless of whether the month has 31 days.
+If the selected day of the month is 29, 30 or 31 then for months that have fewer than those number of days the planned outage will be scheduled for the last day of the month.

+### -WhichWeekInMonth "second" -DayOfWeekInMonth "weekday"
+Used to add a planned outage scheduled to occur on the given day of the given months.

+In the above example the outage is scheduled to occur in the second week of the month on a weekday.

+### -MonthInterval 4
+Used to add a planned outage scheduled to occur on the given day of the given months.

+In the above example the outage is scheduled to occur every 4 months.

 {% include links.html %}